Almanac of Cyclical IRD Events

 The Assembly is the “supreme legislative body” of the WCC, and meets every eight years.
 The formal purpose of the Assembly is to review programmes and determine the overall policies of the WCC, as well as to elect presidents and appoint a Central Committee which serves as the chief governing body of the WCC until the next assembly.
 Alongside the committee work and business sessions for the delegates, assemblies are also times of celebration and sharing for the many thousands of other visitors at the event.

-The theme of the 11th Assembly is “Christ’s love moves the world to reconciliation and unity”.
+The theme of the 11th Assembly was “Christ’s love moves the world to reconciliation and unity”.

 The Baku Process for the promotion of intercultural dialogue was initiated in 2008 by the President of the Republic of Azerbaijan.
 The World Forum on Intercultural Dialogue of the Baku Process is an open and respectful exchange of views between individuals and groups with different ethnic, cultural, religious and linguistic backgrounds and heritage living on different continents, on the basis of mutual understanding and respect.
 The title of the 2019 Forum was “Building Dialogue into action against discrimination, inequality and violent conflict”.